Who we are

 Friday Group – This is a social group that arranges a mix of outings, visits, talks and activities for older people and people with disabilities.
 If required, we can offer wheelchair and seated transportation in one of our minibuses.

 Kegworth lunch club – a weekly lunch club for Kegworth residents run by local volunteers.

-Help@Hand – a new service which will provide a general handyperson, at low cost to our registered customers who live alone, are elderly or who have a disability.
-Need a light bub changing, a shelf fixing or new door knob then call Help@Hand on 01332 850526
+Help@Hand – a new service which will provide a general handy-person, at low cost to our registered customers who live alone, are elderly or who have a disability.
+Need a light bulb changing, a shelf fixing or new door knob then call Help@Hand on 01332 850526

 Drop in Centre – We provide an information and signposting service to the local community on matters relating to housing, jobs, benefits, local opportunities and services.
 This is a popular service, which regularly supports 40-50 people per week.
-In addition we host CAB clinics fortnightly and a twice-weekly drug and alcohol advisory group.
+In addition we host CAB clinics fortnightly and a weekly drug and alcohol advisory group.
 We also offer wheelchair hire and access to other equipment for the mobility impaired.
-These services are all available at the Volunteer Centre at 23a Borough St, Castle Donington, do pop in and see us.
+These services are all available at the Volunteer Centre, Community Hub, 101 Bondgate, Castle Donington, Derby, DE74 2NR, do pop in and see us.
 We are down the short alley way between Buddies and Once Removed.